sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 The VDM supports retrieving entities by key and retrieving lists of entities along with `filter()`, `select()`, `orderBy()`, `top()` and `skip()`.
 You can also resolve navigation properties on demand or eagerly (expand, see [Step 22](https://blogs.sap.com/2018/01/02/step-22-with-the-sap-s4hana-cloud-sdk-extensibility-type-safe-expand-and-dependency-injection-with-the-virtual-data-model-for-odata/)).
 The VDM also gives easy access to create (see [Step 20](https://blogs.sap.com/2017/12/07/step-20-with-s4hana-cloud-sdk-create-and-deep-insert-with-the-virtual-data-model-for-odata/)), update, and delete operations as well as function imports.

-For any OData service not part of SAP's API Business Hub, the `ODataQueryBuilder` still is the go to approach for consumption.
+For any OData service not part of SAP's API Business Hub, the `StructuredQuery` still is the go to approach for consumption.

 ### Write the BusinessPartnerServlet